bpype/blender-studio-pipeline/docs/addons/cloudrig/properties-ui.md

 You can implement your own Python operator in a text datablock, then display it next to a property.
 CloudRig's generation process uses this to add the IK/FK snapping&baking operators, among others.

-This example implements an preset system for hair colors:
+This example implements an preset button for hair colors:

 ```python
 import bpy